adform/adform-tracking-android-sdk/README.md

 		trackPoint.setAppName("custom application name");

-* Adding custom parameters ('key' values should be the same as it is in Adform data exports, for example sv1, sv2..sv89, var1, var2...var10, sales, orderid, etc.):
+* Adding custom parameters (`key` values should be the same as it is in Adform data exports, for example sv1, sv2..sv89, var1, var2...var10, sales, orderid, etc.):

 		Map<String, String> map = new HashMap();
 		map.put("key1", "value");